jorgebucaran/hyperapp/README.md

 Hyperapp applications consist of a single state tree, a view that describes a user interface, and actions that describe state transitions.
 Every time your application state changes, Hyperapp calls the view function to create a new virtual representation of the DOM and uses it to update the actual DOM.

-It may seem wasteful to throw away the old virtual DOM and recalculate it entirely on every update — not to mention the fact that at any one time, Hyperapp is keeping two virtual DOM trees in memory, but as it turns out, browsers can create hundreds of thousands of objects very quickly.
+It may seem wasteful to throw away the old virtual DOM and recalculate it entirely on every update—not to mention the fact that at any one time, Hyperapp is keeping two virtual DOM trees in memory, but as it turns out, browsers can create hundreds of thousands of objects very quickly.
 On the other hand, modifying the DOM is orders of magnitude more expensive.

 In this section, we'll take a deep dive into the data lifecycle of a typical Hyperapp application as we build a to-do manager step-by-step.
 We'll look in great detail at how we initialize the state, render content on the page, and dispatch actions.
 Finally, we'll discuss how breaking down our view into functional components can improve code reusability and readability.